⎹ By Courtney Paige, Editor-in-Chief⎹ ☀️ 🌆

 - Product matters.
 Check your product ingredients just like you do food labels.
 Sulfates are not your friend.
 Sulfates are a detergent, an ingredient used to create suds.
 An effective metaphor is – if you’ve ever used kitchen soap to wash a car, you see streaks.
 Detergent eats paint on cars – just think what it does to your hair.
 Get off the sulfates ladies!
 Davines is one of my favorite sulfate-free, paraben-free, and cruelty-free shampoo lines.

-- Wash only your scalp and hair at roots.
-When using sulfate-free shampoos, use a nickel-size amount with a bit water in the palm.
+- Wash only your scalp and hair at the roots.
+When using sulfate-free shampoos, use a nickel-size amount with a bit of water in the palm.
 Emulsify.
 If hair isn’t suds’ing up, simply add a bit of water to your scalp.
 Don’t wash ends, only roots.
 Naturally, soap runs down the hair’s shaft when rinsing.
 Use hot water to wash well and rinse shampoo.
 Benefits: Hot water opens hair cuticles -this cleans excess oil & dirt while leaving hair cuticles open for the conditioner to set.

 - Use a quarter-size amount of conditioner.
 Apply primarily on mid-strands and ends.
 Avoid conditioning roots.
 Let set while doing other shower duties.
 Rinse hair with cool water.
 Benefit: cool water closes hair cuticles locking in moisture and conditioning nutrients.
 Closed cuticles reflect light, manage frizz and create shine.
 If roots feel dry or you feel you must put ‘some’ conditioner at the roots – only use water diluted conditioner.